KTH/devops-course/contributions/presentation/week3/edwinso-tiar/README.md

 **Relevance**

-both Canary Deployment and Feature Flag are topics in DevOps.
+Both Canary Deployment and Feature Flag are topics in DevOps.